 Want to get into medical school in Canada?
 Watch this video!

-Medical Residency in Canada
+How to Get into Medical Schools in Canada

 1. Prerequisite Courses

 Not every medical school has specific prerequisite courses, but many do.
 For example, the University of Ottawa Faculty of Medicine requires 6 units in both humanities and biology courses, as well as organic chemistry, chemistry, biochemistry and statistics.
 The Queen's University School of Medicine has very strict prerequisite requirements of 30 full-course credits in science and non-science courses.
 On the other hand, the Northern Ontario School of Medicine does not have strict requirements regarding coursework; they simply recommend an array of science and humanities courses that they feel will best prepare students for their MD program.
-The most commonly required prerequisites are:

 In addition to mandatory medical school prerequisites, some schools also list “suggested” prerequisites, but our advice is to treat these as mandatory unless you absolutely cannot take the course.
 Not only will this show medical schools that you’re detail-oriented and have taken the initiative to prepare yourself for the rigorous study of medicine by taking on these additional courses.
 Taking these courses can benefit your GPA, too, if you need to give it a boost to get into medical school with a low GPA.
-Canadian medical schools have high academic standards for applicants, so earning as high a GPA as possible and doing well in your courses is best.
+Canadian medical schools have high medical school GPA requirements for applicants, so earning as high a GPA as possible and doing well in your courses is best.

 2. GPA

-As with all medical schools and graduate studies in general, Canadian medical schools pay careful attention to students’ undergraduate performance, quantified in the GPA.
 There’s a fairly wide range of approaches to weighing and considering the GPA from school to school, but there are some general trends.
 The first is that, even if a school doesn't have an explicit GPA cut-off, its admissions committees will still have some degree of GPA expectation, even if it's slightly flexible or unofficial.
-This means that even if you apply to schools without specific medical school GPA requirements, you should understand that there will still be some level of expected performance.
-In general, applicants to Canadian medical schools should have a GPA above 3.0 on the 4.0 scale.
+Our MD expert Dr. Cazes explains further:

 3. MCAT